Embark on a cycling adventure through Japan, exploring serene landscapes, historic sites, and vibrant cities from Kyoto to Tokyo.

-• Choose to end rewarding days in the saddle with amazing Japanese feasts of sushi, unagi, tempura or even fugu, all washed down with a traditional sake or Sapporo beer.
+• Enjoying Japanese feasts of sushi, unagi, and tempura, paired with traditional sake or Sapporo beer.

 • All accommodation at traditional Japanese Ryoken has shared bathroom facilities.